-- Payment in reference currency (i.e. EUR or USD) in cases where your home unit is outside of a Euro zone or USA.
+- Payment in reference currency (i.e. EUR or USD) in cases where your home unit is outside of a Eurozone or the USA.

 All of the above manners have both advantages and disadvantages, however in cases when you are paid in a different currency than EUR, you are exposed to currency fluctuations.
-Hence in some months you can take an advantage of a weaker EUR or the opposite – risk lower salary.
+Hence in some months, you can take advantage of a weaker EUR or the opposite – risk lower salary.

 In some cases, as cost of living in Germany is lower compared to London, Moscow, Paris or Stockholm, your employer might use a negative cost of living allowance meaning you shouldn’t count on any additional funds coming from this allowance.